balena-labs-projects/sensor/README.md

 ## Features
 - Uses Indusrial IO (iio) to communicate with sensors, utilizing drivers already in the kernel to talk to the sensor directly
 - Data published via mqtt and/or http
-- Provides raw sensor values or values compatible with balenaSense 2

 ## Overview/Compatibility
 The following table lists sensors that are included in balenaOS that should work with this sensor block: